SuperOfficeDocs/crmscript/docs/api-reference/classes/String/quote.md

 intellisense: String.quote
 keywords: quote(String)
 so.topic: reference
+so.yml: 1
 ---

 # String.quote(String quoteString)

 This function will quote the String with the quoteString.
 Each line of the String will start with quoteString, after calling quote.

+## Parameters

-\params quoteString The String to use as a quote, example >
+* **quoteString:** The String to use as a quote, example >